-- 2015/2016 increase due to excess sales tax revenues and savings in operating costs due to vacant positions. - 2016/2017 increase primarily due to excess sales tax revenues and savings in operating costs. - 2017/2018 decrease due to use of capital reserves for bus refurbishments and Battery Electric Bus Pilot Program. - 2018/2019 increase primarily due to new property tax revenues and planning stages for Destination 2040 Plan capital projects. - 2019/2020 decrease primarily due to timing of capital projects, and financing for five expansion buses. - 2020/2021 increase primarily due to timing of capital projects and federal stimulus funds received from CRRSAA and CARES Act. - 2021/2022 decrease primarily due to timing of capital projects, in particular, one-time \$4 million contribution to the City of Glenwood Springs for the South Bridge Project included in the Destination 2040 Plan.
+- 2016/2017 increase primarily due to excess sales tax revenues and savings in operating costs. - 2017/2018 decrease due to use of capital reserves for bus refurbishments and Battery Electric Bus Pilot Program. - 2018/2019 increase primarily due to new property tax revenues and planning stages for Destination 2040 Plan capital projects. - 2019/2020 decrease primarily due to timing of capital projects, and financing for five expansion buses. - 2020/2021 increase primarily due to timing of capital projects and federal stimulus funds received from CRRSAA and CARES Act. - 2021/2022 decrease primarily due to timing of capital projects, in particular, one-time \$4 million contribution to the City of Glenwood Springs for the South Bridge Project included in the Destination 2040 Plan. - 2022/2023 decrease primarily due to First and Last Mile Mobility grant program and \$1 million contribution to the Town of Snowmass Village for Transit Center Project included in the Destination 2040 Plan.